 That being said, Ben and I don’t go to Eureka to hike but as I mentioned earlier, we relax, nap, oh- and we drink.
-We have a standing reservation at the New Orleans Hotel which is located right on Spring Steet which is the main parade route through town so you always have the best view in town.
+We have a standing reservation at the New Orleans Hotel which is located right on Spring Steet, the main parade route through town- so you always have the best view of the festivities.

 During Marti Gras, you can stand on the hotel balcony with a mixed drink, catch beads, and watch the parade from the second story.
 If you plan to bar hop in Eureka which is what we usually opt to do, make sure to pack some alcohol to bring with you.
 That way, you can enjoy a few drinks in the room or on the hotel balcony.
 Also, if you stay at the New Orleans you are within walking distance of everything in town so no DD needed.
 They also have free valet parking and they park your car directly behind the building unlike some of the other downtown hotels like the Basin Park which have a parking lot about a half a mile down the road and a shuttle which takes you back and forth.
 The Crescent Hotel also has free parking next to the hotel and a free shuttle that picks you up and drops you off in town.
 However, this means there will be times you will be stranded waiting for a shuttle- sometimes for a half hour or so depending on how busy the hotel is during any given weekend.
 After trying several hotels and B&B’s in the area, the New Orleans is by far the best AND their prices are more reasonable than the Basin Park or Crescent and it’s likely you will save half or more off of what you would have spent to stay at either of the other two hotels.

 When we stay at the New Orleans, we opt for the Jacuzzi Queen Suite.
 It is fabulous.
 The Victorian-era furnishings give the room a cozy feel and the staff is outstanding.
 They also